aeonSolutions/Aeonlabs-Home-Automation-Smart-EMF-Shield-Curtain-for-Windows-and-Balconies/README.md

     <img height="200px" src="https://github.com/aeonSolutions/Aeonlabs-Home-Automation-Smart-EMF-Shield-Curtain-for-Windows-and-Balconies/blob/main/media/pcb_front.png">
 </p>

-This device is designed to burnout everytime a electromagnetic pulse, spark or other EMF has a too high energy.
+This device is designed to burn out every time an electromagnetic pulse, spark or other EMF has a too-high energy.
 This way the victim can use the burnt device as evidence when presenting a complaint to the authorities.

-staysafe.
+stay safe.

 <br>